5afe/safe-client-gateway/README.md

 redis-server
 ```

-2. Make sure that the required environment variables are set (the following example assumes that Redis is runnning on the default port `6379`):
+2. Make sure that the required environment variables are set (the following example assumes that Redis is running on the default port `6379`):

 ```bash
 export REDIS_URI=redis://localhost:6379